Which of these money saving plans is the one that will inspire you to save more money than ever? Who says saving has to be a chore?

 Maybe you’re thinking “Sure, dollars sound great if you’ve got that kind of money.
 What about the rest of us?”

 Well, of course I didn’t forget you!
 I found a fun penny challenge from Smart School House to try.
 Can you believe that you can save up $667.95 just by collecting pennies in a jar rather than your couch cushions??
-(I told you pennies were powerful!)
+(Learn what to do with pennies and find out how powerful they can be!)

 4. The 50/20/30 Rule